oerrarhb/mastermindgame/README.md

 ### Examples

-* If the name of the image is `img`, the command bellow allows to play the easy mode
+* If the name of the image is `img`, the command bellow allows you to play the easy mode

 ```sh
 docker run -it img --secret-word 1234